 - Actively seek feedback and, whatever you do, learn from it and act on it.
 Ask questions but make a note of the answers, so that you don’t need to ask the same question again.

 - Work on your time management (read our tips here) so that you prioritise and complete tasks promptly.

 - Make brief notes of what you did, what you achieved and any feedback so that you can update your CV later (particularly keep track of numbers to help quantify and scale your achievements).

-On your CV, don’t be afraid to say that it was a virtual internship; in the current climate, when not all internship are running, taking part in a virtual internship will give you kudos.
-When writing it up, stress what you have learned and what you did, including if you have become familiar with any new apps or programs.
+On your CV, don’t be afraid to say that it was a virtual internship; taking part in a virtual internship will impress recruiters, especially if it was during lockdown when so many work experience opportunities were cancelled.
+When writing up your experience, stress what you have learned and what you actually did, including if you have become familiar with any new apps or programs.

 Gain more tips on how to write up your work experience in our big CV writing feature, which includes a template CV.